Blueprint Travelers - Travel Site

 The wooden pirogues that ride back and forth across the river

-The process is the same at each of the borders into and out of French Guiana.
-First, go to the immigration office of the country you are leaving, then take your transportation across the border, and finally go to the immigration office of the country you are entering.
+The process is the same but in reverse if you are crossing the border from Suriname to French Guiana.
+First, go to the immigration office of the country you are leaving (Suriname), then take your transportation across the border, and finally go to the immigration office of the country you are entering (France).
 It is up to you to go to the immigration office and make sure to get your passport stamped.

 Here Are Some Other Articles Regarding French Guiana and Suriname